csswizardry/csswizardry.github.com/_posts/2018-01-17-finding-dead-css.md

 During a performance workshop I was running this week, I was reminded of a technique for finding dead CSS on a live site.
-Note that I’m purposely not using the phrase ‘unused CSS’, but ‘dead CSS’—the specific scenario I’m describing looks a little like this:
+Note that I’m purposely not using the phrase ‘unused CSS’, but ‘dead CSS’ — the specific scenario I’m describing looks a little like this:

 Imagine you have a large, long-running project that contains hundreds of